jakeNesom/LDA-highchart/README.md

  # Angular modules / techniques used

- - A custom service handles the http requess with the node.js app
+ - A custom service handles the http requests with the node.js app

  - Angular 2 HighCharts is used for graphically representing the data
     - https://www.npmjs.com/package/angular2-highcharts